LeoYong95/Intercampus2.0/README.md

-# Combat_Robot_MyMRC2016
+# Intercampus_2.0_2017

-code for controling a robot through receiver.
+code for controlling a robot throuugh two motor driver with pwm and direction.
+This code also control the ping pong ball shooting mechanism mounted on it